-The point here is to become more mindful of speech/language patterns because of their strong influence on us and to realize that making adjustments in language can work well to help with regulating emotion.
-It may sometimes be a wise first move to validate the person using the extreme forms of speech to help reduce the emotional fire, but pointing out extreme language and working towards adjusting this kind of language in conversation is good practice.
+The point here is to become more mindful of speech/language patterns because of the strong influence they have on us, and to realize that making adjustments in language can work well to help with regulating emotion.
+It may sometimes be a wise first move to validate the person using the extreme forms of speech to help him settle the “emotional fire,” but pointing out extreme language and working towards adjusting these verbal patterns in conversation is good practice.
 When we become acutely aware of how emotions become harder (or easier) to manage through the ways we construct thoughts and words, it empowers us to function better and better.